-Ref Standard - Zone-Wide Status Note: Refer Section D for a definition of 'rear site'.
+Ref Standard - Zone-Wide Status These rules do not apply to home occupations.
+6 Rear Sites shown on an Outline Development Plan or Comprehensive Development Plan N-C i In any subzone other than the Medium Density Residential subzone, no more than 10% of all sites shown on the indicative subdivision layout provided as part of an Outline Development Plan or Comprehensive Development Plan may be "rear sites"; and ii In the Medium Density Residential subzone, there shall be no rear sites shown on the indicative subdivision layout provided as part of an Outline Development Plan or Comprehensive Development Plan; provided that iii Any rear sites resulting from the subdivision of an existing building shall not be deemed to be 'rear sites' for the purpose of either standard 12.26.3.1 (6)(i) or 12.26.3.1 (6)(ii).
+Note: Refer Section D for a definition of 'rear site'.
 7 Outline Development Plans and Comprehensive Development Plans N-C i All activities and development shall be in accordance with an approved Outline Development Plan or Comprehensive Development Plan.
-8 Structure Plan (comprising the two plans showing the subzones, roading, open spaces, and indicative staging) N-C All activities and development (including buildings and applications for ODP's and CDP's) shall be in accordance with the Structure Plan , except that: i All arterial roads, subzone boundaries, and key connection points shown as 'fixed' on the Structure Plan may be moved up to 20 metres and all arterial and collector roads shown on the Structure Plan may be moved up to 30 metres 50 metres in any direction in order to enable more practical construction or improved layouts and/ or to allow for minor inaccuracies in the plan drafting. ii All roads and other elements shown as 'indicative' on the Structure Plan may be moved or varied provided they are generally in accordance with and achieve the Structure Plan and the relevant objectives and policies. iii All Open Spaces shown on the Structure Plan may be moved or varied provided they are generally in the same location; are of the same or greater scale; provide the same or an improved level of landscape mitigation (particularly in respect of ensuring a green buffer from SH 84); and provide the same or an improved level of functionality. iv Where a boundary (or boundaries) has been expressly approved as part of a subsequent, more detailed ODP or CDP, then that subsequent boundary (or boundaries) shall take precedence over that shown in the Structure Plan.
-Note: For the avoidance of doubt, an Outline Development Plan or Comprehensive Development Plan which in any way obstructs or does not specifically provide for the roading connections to land or roads adjoining the zone, in the manner shown on the Structure Plan will be processed as a non complying activity.
-9 Staging N-C The staging of development shall be in accordance with the indicative staging shown on the Structure Plan, and no activity or development shall occur within a particular stage until previous stages have been substantially given effect to.
-10 Access N-C Each unit shall have legal access to a formed road.
+8 Structure Plan (comprising the two plans showing the subzones, roading, open spaces, and indicative staging) N-C All activities and development (including buildings and applications for ODP's and CDP's) shall be in accordance with the Structure Plan , except that: i All arterial roads, subzone boundaries, and key connection points shown as 'fixed' on the Structure Plan may be moved up to 20 metres and collector roads shown on the Structure Plan may be moved up to 30 m in any direction in order to enable more practical construction or improved layouts and/ or to allow for minor inaccuracies in the plan drafting; and ii All roads and other elements shown as 'indicative' on the Structure Plan may be moved or varied provided they are generally in accordance with and achieve the Structure Plan and the relevant objectives and policies. iii All Open Spaces shown on the Structure Plan may be moved or varied provided they are generally in the same location; are of the same or greater scale; provide the same or an improved level of landscape mitigation (particularly in respect of ensuring a green buffer from SH 84); and provide the same or an improved level of functionality. iv Where a boundary (or boundaries) has been expressly approved as part of a subsequent, more detailed ODP or CDP, then that subsequent boundary (or boundaries) shall take precedence over that shown in the Structure Plan.

+Ref Standard - Zone-Wide Status

+9 Staging N-C

+The staging of development shall be in accordance with the indicative staging shown on the Structure Plan, and no activity or development shall occur within a particular stage until previous stages have been substantially given effect to.

+10 Access N-C

+Each unit shall have legal access to a formed road.